-Dialectical Behavior Therapy (DBT) is a type of talk therapy (aka psychotherapy) designed for people who experience a very intense range of emotions.
-It was created by Dr Marsha Linehan when she was treating people she would later recognize to have Borderline Personality Disorder (BPD).
+Dialectical Behavioral Therapy is a type of talk therapy (aka psychotherapy) designed for people who experience a very intense range of emotions.
+It was originated by Dr Marsha Linehan when she was treating people she would later recognize to have borderline personality disorder.

 Traditional talk therapy requires a patient to come in and be willing to discuss their problems while the therapist listens and asks questions.
-The information from these sessions would allow the therapist to root out problems and provide ideas for improving the situation.
-However, due to the sensitive nature of people with BPD, this often caused a backlash from the patient, who saw the advice as being told they were the problem.
-A more accepting form of therapy where a therapist would validate the patient’s experiences without offering advice wouldn’t work either, as the patient felt they weren’t receiving any help.
+The information gleaned from these sessions would allow the therapist to root out problems and provide ideas of how to improve the situation.
+However, due to the sensitive nature of people with BPD, this often caused a backlash from the patient who saw the advice as being told they were the problem.
+Similarly, a more accepting form of therapy where a therapist would validate the patient’s experiences without offering advice wouldn’t work either as the patient felt like they weren’t receiving any help.

-Instead, DBT combines these two approaches, offering the patient both validation and methods of change.
+Instead, DBT looks to combine these two approaches – offering both validation and methods of change to the patient.

 - Bipolar disorder.